IIIT-Sricity-FSD-2024-2028/25_ConstructHub/domainexpertinteraction.md

 - **Mode of Interaction:** Online video call (Google Meet)
 - **Duration (in minutes):** 20
 - **Publicly Accessible Video Link:** [Link](https://drive.google.com/file/d/1rUiSh4LtuSz1HXQcFCez_XDQxSuC46zu/view?usp=drivesdk)
+> **Note:** Due to a technical issue, audio was not recorded for the initial approximately 2–3 minutes of the interaction.
+The issue was identified and resolved early in the session, and the remainder of the discussion was recorded clearly and in full.
+We apologize for the inconvenience.

 ---